How To Win Back Your Time With The Right Virtual Assistant

 Yanique: Okay, so let’s say, for example, you are a company that is based in Jamaica, I live in Jamaica and I know a lot of people listen to the podcast all over the world.
 I think we are listened to in over 87 countries globally, which is really cool.
 But let’s say your company is based in Jamaica and let’s say you’re a financial organization and you have a contact center or maybe you’re an insurance advisor and you’re looking to get a Virtual Assistant.
 Are you saying then that your Virtual Assistant doesn’t necessarily have to be in Jamaica?
 And what if that insurance advisor has concerns about cultural fit?
 How does your company integrate all of that?

-Daniel stated that that is a great question and it’s like Yanique is reading his mind.
-These are definitely the things that they help customers make in terms of consideration like, “Who’s on the team?
+Daniel stated that that is a great question and it was like Yanique is reading his mind.
+These are definitely the things that they help customers make in terms of considerations like, “Who’s on the team?
 How am I going to integrate a Virtual Assistant and how am I going to teach?”
-Maybe if you’re talking about a financial or even insurance, there are licensing requirements.
-So, you have to have a license in order to serve a customer and sell them a security or an insurance product.
+Maybe if you’re talking about financial or even insurance, there are licensing requirements.
+So, you have to have a license in order to serve a customer and sell them security or an insurance product.

 So they’re definitely not providing licensed people.
 But what they are is, they’re helping the licensed people elevate the level of work that they’re doing.
 So when you’re a licensed person and let’s say you have 5 or 10 years of experience or even 20, guess what?
 You’ve seen every kind of risk and you’ve seen every type of investment.
 And your secret sauce is helping people build that financial wealth or protect their assets if you’re an insurance person.

-But it’s not helping people reset their passwords or get access to their online profile or even scheduling an appointment with you or getting another statement or in the insurance world, getting a certification out.
+But it’s not helping people reset their passwords or get access to their online profile or even schedule an appointment with you or get another statement or in the insurance world, get a certification out.
 All of those things are administrative or customer experience or service related and for the vast majority of companies, they can help in that space, there are some tools and techniques that you have to implement.
 But that’s what their consultation is all about.

 And the one thing that people always say is, “Wow, I didn’t know that this would actually work.
 Could you help me in this other department, sales or marketing or maybe ops?”
 And so, they’ve had the pleasure of helping over 6000 businesses in the last 13 years.
 And it’s amazing what is possible with the way technology is today.